vuxcode/we1-project-osteise/time-report.md

 - 2022-11-14 13:00
   - Removed some code from style.css that wasn't needed anymore.
   - Started working with the information page
+  - Removed font links from each page and added import to style.css